Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Degenerations of K3 surfaces and integral-affine spheres

 \begin{theorem} Let $X\rightarrow C$ be a Type III Kulikov model.
 The dual complex $\Gamma(X_0)$ has the structure of an $\ias$, triangulated into lattice triangles of lattice volume 1.
 Conversely, such a triangulated $\ias$ with singularities at vertices determines a Type III central fiber $X_0$ uniquely up to topologically trivial deformations. \end{theorem}

 \begin{proof} See \cite{engel2018looijenga} or \cite[Rem1.11v1]{gross2015mirror-symmetry-for-log} for the forward direction.
 Roughly, one glues together unit volume lattice triangles by integral-affine maps, in such a way that the vertex $v_i$ corresponding to a component $V_i\subset X_0$ has integral-affine singularity $\mathfrak{F}(V_i,D_i)$.
 Here $D_i=\sum_j D_{ij}$ and $D_{ij}:=V_i\cap V_j$ are the double curves lying on $V_i$.
-For the reverse direction, one glues together the anticanonical pairs $(V_i,D_i)$ whose pseudo-fans model the vertices of the triangulated $\ias$. \end{proof}
+For the reverse direction, one glues together the anticanonical pairs $(V_i,D_i)$ whose pseudo-fans model the vertices of the triangulated $\ias$.
+The gluings are ambiguous, but all such gluings give homeomorphic surfaces $X_0$ which are related by topologically trivial deformations. \end{proof}

 \begin{definition} Let $B$ be an $\ias$.
 An {\it integral-affine divisor} $R_\ia$ on $B$ consists of two pieces of data: \begin{enumerate} \item A weighted graph $R_\ia\subset B$ with vertices $v_i$, rational slope line segments as edges $v_{ij}$, and integer labels $n_{ij}$ on each edge.